Precipitation Downscaling with Spatiotemporal Video Diffusion: Experiments

-Lastly, Figure \ref{fig:topo} shows annual-averaged precipitation from the patch from Figure \ref{fig:comparison}.
-Climate is the average of weather, and for climate purposes, an accurate depiction of the fine-grid structure of time-mean precipitation is important for assessing long-term water availability.
-Our method (which includes fine-grid topography as a training input) is remarkably successful in replicating the ground truth, including the strength and narrow spatial structure of the bands of high precipitation along the Northern California coastal mountains and the Sierras.
+\cref{fig:topo} shows annually-averaged precipitation from the patches in \cref{fig:comparison,fig:comparison-him}.
+Accurately capturing the fine-grid structure of time-mean precipitation is crucial for assessing long-term water availability.
+Our method (which includes fine-grid topography as a training input) effectively replicates the ground truth.
+This includes the strength and narrow spatial structure of high precipitation bands along the Northern California coastal mountains and the Sierras.
 These features are not resolved by the coarse-grid inputs to the super-resolution.
-See Appendix \ref{sec:appendix_samples} for additional samples and comparisons.
+See \ref{sec:appendix_samples} for full-page high-resolution samples and spectral analysis. \cref{fig:2d_fft} reveals that the spectra for baselines decay more rapidly than for STVD.

+\paragraph{Realism-Distortion Tradeoff} Distortion metrics such as MSE often conflict with perceptual quality, wherein reducing distortion typically degrades perceptual realism \cite{blau2018perception}.
+In our context, this tradeoff translates to balancing MSE and PE.
+While MSE captures the average accuracy of predictions, PE represents the model's ability to reproduce extreme events, thereby serving as a proxy for realism.
+Realism in climate modeling refers to the accurate representation of extreme weather patterns, which are crucial for applications like flood forecasting and disaster mitigation.
+PE is a distributional criterion that effectively captures these tail events, offering a robust measure of realism. \cref{fig:pareto} illustrates this tradeoff, with darker colors corresponding to fewer STVD sampling steps.
+As the number of sampling steps increases, MSE tends to rise slightly, but PE decreases significantly.
+Depending on the application, this tradeoff may potentially be exploited by practitioners.